We Love —

 Your room —

-Choose between a Deluxe Suite, a Deluxe Suite with sea view, or a King Suite with sea view.
+Choose between a Deluxe Suite, a Deluxe Sea View Suite, or a King Sea View Suite.

 Deluxe Suite (30 m²)

-Light, airy and exquisitely decorated, guests are sure to notice the calming ambience of the Deluxe Suite with sea view.
-As their name suggests, these rooms are located on the second and third floors, each with its own balcony giving a glorious view of the sea beyond.
+Light, airy and exquisitely decorated, guests are sure to notice the calming ambience of the Deluxe Sea View Suite.
+These rooms are located on the second and third floors, each with its own balcony giving a glorious view of the sea beyond.

 Your dining choices